LaurentRDC/iris-ued/README.rst

 Iris is available on PyPI; it can be installed with `pip <https://pip.pypa.io>`_.::

     python -m pip install iris-ued

+Once installed, the package can be imported as :mod:`iris`.

 Each version is tested against Python 3.6.
 If you are using a different version, tests can be run using the standard library's `unittest` module.